Elon Musk Joins CEOs Calling For US To Stay in Paris Climate Deal

 Trump's gonna Trump.
 He campaigned that the USA shouldn't be bound by this treaty, and now he's just committing to another promise, and everyone's freaking out.
 Policy wonks are quick to point out that, even if we are going to "drop out", no member nation can withdraw within 3 years of joining, plus 1 year to formally withdraw, so we're looking at 2020.
 If you actually d

-Trump should send it to the Senete (Score:2)
+Trump should send it to the Senete (Score:5, Interesting)

 Considering that Obama never sent the treaty to the Senate for ratification, the United states was never a signer of this treaty.